gradle/gradle/design-docs/ide-integration.md

 - WebApplicationProject.getWebApplicationDirectoryName returns correct value when custom web application directory is set
 - WebApplicationProject.getWebApplicationDirectory returns correct file when custom web application directory is set
 - WebApplicationProject.getWebApplicationDirectory returns null when custom web application directory is set, but directory does not exist
-- WebApplicationProject model returns null when project does not apply the 'war' plugin
+- WebApplicationProject model returns null when project is not a web application project
 - Add WebApplicationProject to ModelMappingTest.groovy
 - Add WebApplicationProject to ModelBuilderBackedConsumerConnectionTest.groovy
 - Add WebApplicationProject to BuildActionRunnerBackedConsumerConnectionTest.groovy